zgparsons/zachary-blog/src/pages/projects.md

 title: Projects
 permalink: /projects/index.html
 metaTitle: Zachary Parsons - Web Dev Projects
+metaDesc: Web dev projects created by Zachary Parsons.
+APIs and Microservices, Responsive Web Design and Javascript Algorithms and Data Structures.
 ---
 These are the projects which I have worked on.
 Many of them have been completed while I have been teaching myself how to become a developer.
 As I learn and create more, I will add further projects on this page.